 Defendants argue that they face hardship because they must "defend materially identical actions in four jurisdictions."
-Def's Mem. at 9.
 Given that the pendency of multiple similar actions against a single set of defendants is a common condition when an MDL motion is filed, and given that stays in transferor courts are nevertheless disfavored, this allegation cannot be enough to meet the Defendants' burden of demonstrating a "clear case of hardship or inequity in being required to go forward."
 Landis, 299 U.S. at 255.